dsasmblr/game-hacking/README.md

 Title/Link | Description
 ---- | ----
+[Reverse Engineering for Beginners](https://www.begin.re/) | An online workshop teaching some of the basics of reverse engineering in the context of gaming.
+The final project involves reversing a randomization algorithm in the game Minesweeper.
 [Hack.lu 2017: (Workshop) Reverse Engineering a MMORPG](https://www.slideshare.net/AntoninBeaujeant/reverse-engineering-a-mmorpg) | This workshop covers the basics of reverse engineering a (M)MORPG.
 The target is [Pwn Adventure 3](http://www.pwnadventure.com/), an intentionally-vulnerable MMORPG developed by [Vector35](https://vector35.com/).
 [Reverse Engineering Visual Novels 101, Part 1](https://hackernoon.com/reverse-engineering-visual-novels-101-d0bc3bf7ab8) | A detailed tutorial on using [Kaitai Struct](http://kaitai.io/) to reverse engineer unknown formats.
 [Reverse Engineering Visual Novels 101, Part 2](https://hackernoon.com/reverse-engineering-visual-novels-101-part-2-9258f547262a) | A detailed tutorial on using [Kaitai Struct](http://kaitai.io/) to reverse engineer unknown formats (continued from above).